-For more than 40 years, the Federal Bureau of Prisons (Bureau) has trained more than 1,000 doctoral-level psychologists and each of our Psychology Doctoral Internship Programs continues this commitment to training by providing advanced clinical and counseling graduate students with a well-rounded, high-quality training experience.
-We seek the clinical or counseling psychology student whose personal career goals and objectives can be strengthened, reinforced, and expedited by the training experiences we provide.
-Our training models seek to facilitate the growth of those who wish to become well-trained generalists who can also function competently in a correctional environment.
+For more than 40 years, the Federal Bureau of Prisons (Bureau) has trained more than 1,000 doctoral-level psychologists, and each of our Psychology Doctoral Internship Programs continues this commitment by providing advanced clinical and counseling graduate students with a well-rounded, high-quality training experience.
 While individual training sites utilize different training techniques and models to achieve this objective, all sites have several common features.

 Individual training sites may also provide interns with additional training opportunities unique to that site.
 For example, some sites offer experience in such areas as forensic assessment, substance abuse treatment, or behavioral medicine.
 Other sites may expose interns to unique treatment populations, such as geriatric, female, HIV+, or violent offenders.

 The Bureau relies heavily upon the doctoral internship program to provide the agency with uniquely qualified entry-level psychologists.
 Interns who have proven themselves to be competent clinicians and who are comfortable working within the correctional setting are often recruited by the Bureau at the end of their internship year.

 Programs for students nearing graduation or recent grads.